natemaia/dk/README.md

 Most if not all of your interaction with the window manager will be using
 commands in the form of
 ```
-yaxwm -c ...
+yaxwm -c <command>
 ```
 This will spawn a new instance of yaxwm to write our command into the socket
 where it can then be read and parsed by the operating yaxwm process.

 ###### Syntax Outline
-Yaxwm commands have a very basic syntax and parsing, commands are broken
+The commands have a very basic syntax and parsing, the input is broken
-down into smaller pieces *(tokens)* which are then passed to the keyword
+down into smaller pieces *(tokens)* which are then passed to the matching
-function.
+keyword function, otherwise an error is returned.

 Tokens are delimited by one or more: